 I don’t use many effects, I guess I’m more in the jazz camp than the rock on that front.
 In fact I only use one multi-effects processor and that’s the Yamaha DG Stomp.

 It’s quite an old piece of kit – I think, 1990s.
 But it was developed with Allan Holdsworth (and Frank Gambale, I gather) so it has got that stamp of credibility, but never mind that, it’s the best modeller I’ve heard.

 And, in keeping with the DG series,I’ve used the DG80-112 amp for years now.
 Best cleans ever.

 I get my ‘synth-like’ guitar sound from the BOSS PS-6 Harmonist (blue pedal), set one 8ve up with a tiny amount of concert pitch and a massive amount of mids, it sounds very powerful – not like those horrible pitch-shift devices that try to imitate 12 strings.
 This has a wonderful sound that makes soloing much more fun.

-For recording the John Irvine Band albums, I use the compact and bijou Alesis Q49 for all MIDI keys, and a 2009 MacBook Pro, running the latest MOTU Digital Performer 9.
+For recording, I use an Alesis Q49 for all MIDI keys, and a 2018 iMac, running MOTU Digital Performer 9.